 What is WordPress?

-If you are in the process of creating a new website, you may hear or receive a recommendation to use WordPress.
+If you are in the process of creating a new website, you may receive or hear recommendations to use WordPress.
 Questions may arise about "What is WordPress?", "Are there benefits to using WordPress?" and "How do I get started using WordPress?"
 All of these are great questions, and we will address them in this article.

 What is WordPress?

-WordPress is the most popular tool used to create websites.
+WordPress is the most popular tool for creating websites.
 Currently, 33% of all sites worldwide use WordPress as the platform to build their website.
 Surprisingly, one out of four websites you may visit is created using WordPress!

 In 2003, WordPress was initially created for blogging.
 Since then, it has grown in popularity and is used as a content management system (CMS) to develop various types of websites.
 E-commerce, recipe blogs, pop-star bands, forums, and even small to large businesses benefit from using the WordPress platform to create their website.